lupinelab/vmupdown/README.md

 # vmupdown
 vupdown is my first python project.
-It provides touchscreen optimised controls though an apache web site for Proxmox VMs & Nodes.
+It provides touchscreen optimised controls though an apache web site for Proxmox VMs & nodes.
 Specifically for my use case which is using a headless proxmox server as a workstation with multiple VMs sharing a single GPU and switching between them as required.

 It uses Proxmoxer (https://github.com/proxmoxer/proxmoxer) with a Flask frontend to monitor status and control powering on/off VMs or nodes.
 It also includes basic detection of conflicts in VFIO pcie devices shared between VMs.